 Every first year undergraduate, foundation, Erasmus+ and international exchange student at Loughborough is allocated a Peer Mentor.
 The Mentor will usually be a student who is from the same School/Department, but in their second year or beyond.
 Students are under no obligation to keep in regular contact with their Mentors, but have the option to do so if they wish.

 Peer Mentors act as a student point of contact and are there to help students through their first year at Loughborough University.
 Whether this is answering questions about student life at Loughborough, tips about your course or information about extra-curriculur activities, Mentoring lets students speak to someone who has been where they are now.

 Your Mentor should be in contact you via email at the start of Semester 1.
 You will get the opportunity to meet your Mentor through one of our many Peer Mentor Meet-Ups that run at the start of the academic year.
-If you would like to talk to your Mentor, you can do so by sending them an email or arrange to meet up with them on campus.
-If you are not sure who your Peer Mentor is, please get in touch letting us know your name and your Student ID number, and we will get back to you shortly.
-If you are prospective student thinking of coming to Loughborough, or if you are a current student at any stage in your Loughborough journey you can use our Ask a Student feature to get a student perspective on your questions.
+If you would like to talk to your Mentor, you can do so by sending them an email or arranging to meet up with them on campus.
+If you are not sure who your Peer Mentor is, please get in touch with the Education Executive Officer, letting them know your name and your Student ID number, and we will get back to you shortly.
+If you are prospective student thinking of coming to Loughborough, or if you are a current student at any stage in your Loughborough journey, you can use our Ask a Student feature to get a student perspective on your questions.